 The youngest of the five foot guards regiments is the Welsh Guards.
 George V issued a royal decree forming the regiment on 26 February 1915 during the 1st World War, so that Wales was included in the national contingent of foot guards.
 They mounted their first King’s Guard three days later at Buckingham Palace – on St David’s Day.

-Identifiable by their tunic buttons arranged in fives, a white and green bearskin plume on the right hand side, a leek on the collar badge and shoulder badge.
+Identifiable by their tunic buttons arranged in fives, a white and green bearskin plume on the left-hand side, a leek on the collar badge and shoulder badge.

 The Household Cavalry